 In 1960 a new set of anthologies for Philosophy of Science appeared.
 Now, Hempel and Oppenheim’s paper was taken up consistently.
 In Sidney Morgenbesser and Arthur Danto’s anthology, there was a section on laws and theory which contained an excerpt from Hempel and Oppenheim’s 1948 paper and Scheffler’s criticism of that paper.
 In their introduction to the section they note that “the logic of explanation is very much under discussion these days” (Danto and Morgenbesser 1960, p.
 180).
 Edward Madden’s anthology Introduction to Philosophy of Science also contained the first part of the 1948 paper (Madden 1960, p.
 3).
 At the end of the 1960s “Studies in the Logic of Explanation” had become an undeniable classic.
 In the 1968 Oxford Readings in the Philosophy of Science the editor, Peter Nidditch, judged that “explanation is widely regarded as the primary explicandum for the philosophy of science, while the best known explications offered mold scientific explanations along deductive lines” (Nidditch 1968, 3).
 Consequently, a summary of the covering law model written by Hempel in 1962, “Explanation in Science and in History”, was taken up in the readings.
 Baruch Brody’s anthology for philosophy of science from 1970 also contained Hempel and Oppenheim’s 1948 paper (Brody 1970).
-A count of papers discussing the covering law model in Philosophy of Science during the first two decades after its publication, similarly shows that the topic of explanation solidified only during the 1960s.
+A count of papers discussing the covering law model in Philosophy of Science during the first two decades after its publication similarly shows that the topic of explanation solidified only during the 1960s.
 Between 1948 and 1958 only four papers discussed Hempel and Oppenheim’s paper, whereas 25 papers got written about explanation and the covering law model between 1959 and 1968.
 By the end of the 1960s explanation had grown into a central research topic within the early discipline of philosophy of science.
 Now, a whole generation of philosophers was introduced to philosophy of science partly through a discussion of scientific explanation.
-What is the covering law model, what does it account for, what are some counter-examples?
+What is the covering law model, what does it account for, what are some counterexamples?
 All these questions had become standard.

 4.5.
 Conclusion

 Scientific explanation has existed as a topic for the systematic reflection on science ever since Aristotle’s Posterior Analytics.
-Aristotle identified the search for explanations why something occurs as the main aim of scientific knowledge.
+Aristotle identified the search for explanations as the main aim of scientific knowledge.
 When Ernest Nagel began teaching contemporary logic at Columbia University in the 1930s, this Aristotelian gloss on the aim of science was part of his course.
 Nagel did not want to reduce logic to the formal study of inferences, and included an investigation of the formal structure of science into his logics course.
 The Posterior Analytics was Nagel’s preferred paradigm to introduce his students to a broader understanding of logic.
 Unlike German speaking logical empiricists, Nagel used the history of philosophy as a valid source for insight into the nature of science.
 For Nagel, a study of logic also implied a critical reflection on the source and validity of the norms proposed for knowledge by logic.
 This critical reflection required a historical insight into the reason why intellectuals in the past had defended certain norms for knowledge and why some older norms were subsequently abandoned.
 Because of Nagel’s interest in Aristotle from this historico-critical point of view, the intellectual problem how to analyze the structure of scientific explanation became part of the philosophical context of New York during the Second World War.